 Glenn A. DeMichele

 Glenn DeMichele received his B.S.E.E. from University of Illinois, Urbana in 1977 and an M.S.E.E. from the Illinois Institute of Technology in 1995.

-Prior to cofounding Sigenics in 2000 he consulted on satellite and RADAR system for the Naval Research Laboratory, and was on the engineering staff for Harris Semiconductor, Rockwell/Collins Avionics, Northrop Corp. and Precision Scientific.
-Mr. DeMichele is the holder of 9 patents, and authored or co-authored numerous papers on neural interface devices.
+Prior to co-founding Sigenics, Mr. DeMichele consulted on satellite and RADAR system for the Naval Research Laboratory, and was on the engineering staff for Harris Semiconductor, Rockwell/Collins Avionics, Northrop Corp. and Precision Scientific.
+Glenn is the holder of 9 patents, and authored or co-authored numerous papers on neural interface devices.

 Featured ServiceIs your Startup stalled?
 Let Sigenics get your concept into production